dominiccarrano/hamming/README.md

 # hamming
 Implementation of Hamming codes for detecting up to 2 errors and correcting up to 1 error in a data bitstring of *arbitrary length*.
-These are known as "SECDED" (Single Error Correction, Double Error Detection) codes and are extremely popular in computer memory for handling random errors.
+These are known as "SECDED" (Single Error Correction, Double Error Detection) codes and are extremely popular in computer memory for handling errors.
 For example, RAID-2 uses Hamming codes for its parity.

 **Files**